 Some cheese is deceptively high in sodium, so make sure you check food labels, especially on any cheese product that comes in a container.

-Aim for 2-3 servings per day, with a serving being 1 cup of low-fat milk or ½ cup low-fat yogurt.
+Aim for 2-3 servings per day, with a serving being 1 cup of low-fat milk or ½ cup of low-fat yogurt.

 Protein, whether it comes from animal or plant sources, is an important part of any diet.
 Protein also has a major satiety factor and can help you feel full, even with smaller portion sizes.

 Your best options for protein include lean meat, like chicken or turkey.
 Fish like salmon is also a great choice, as are plant-based proteins like tofu.
 Be careful with shrimp, as it can have some natural sodium to it.
 You also want to go easy on red meat, eating sparingly, if at all, along with processed meat, canned meat, and bacon.
+Fatty meats are naturally higher in sodium.

 Beans, Nuts, Seeds, and Legumes